- About UNK

 The BS in Sociology degree requires a total of 12 courses or 36 student credit hours of coursework.
 Five courses are required for every student, and seven courses are part of the general sociology emphasis.
-In addition a minor of 24 credit hours is required.
+In addition, students are required to meet all general studies requirements and a minor of 24 credit hours.

 Five core courses (15 credit hours) are required for every student.
 You may then choose an additional seven courses (21 credit hours) as part of your general sociology emphasis.

 Students may start the program in any semester, including summer.

 SOC 237, 300, 370 and 468; plus choose from either PSY 250 or STAT 235